Eugene Kaspersky: Early life

 Kaspersky was born on 4 October 1965 in Novorossiysk, Soviet Union.
 He grew up near Moscow, where he moved at age nine.
 His father was an engineer and his mother a historical archivist.
 As a child he developed an early interest in math and technology.
 He spent his free time reading math books and won second place in a math competition at age 14.
 When he was fourteen, Kaspersky began attending A.N.
-Kolmogorov boarding school, which is run by Moscow University and specializes in math.
-He was also a member of the youth division of the Communist Party of the Soviet Union.
+Kolmogorov boarding school, run by Moscow University, specializing in mathematics.
+He was also a member of the Komsomol.
 (Note: Officially, membership for Soviet students was optional, but it was seen as "virtually mandatory" and almost all students were members of one of the youth divisions of the Communist Party.)

 At the age of 16, Kaspersky entered a five-year program with The Technical Faculty of the KGB Higher School, which prepared intelligence officers for the Russian military and KGB.
 He graduated in 1987 with a degree in mathematical engineering and computer technology.
 After graduating college, Kaspersky served the Soviet military intelligence service as a software engineer.
 He met his first wife Natalya Kaspersky at Severskoye, a KGB vacation resort, in 1987.